OracularIS/smartrf/docs/Basic_flow.md

    <img src="./attachments/basicflow/environment.png" alt="environment" style="height: 200px;margin:auto;display:block">

    - This will initiate the connection process to the selected environment.
+   - If their is no enviornment shown then click on the **Register Device** and for more information about that Visit [Device Registration](device_registration.md) page.

 2. **Login Prompt**
    - A login prompt will appear on the screen.